 Discover the best vegan restaurants London has to offer spanning a range of cuisines from burgers to bakeries.

-Looking for the best vegan restaurants in London to visit when lockdown is finally over?
+Looking for the best vegan restaurants in London for when you next visit?
 Look no further!

-From the best vegan fish and chips to Black-owned businesses to the most Instagram-worthy spots, we’ve got you covered.
+From the best vegan fish and chips to Black-owned businesses and the most Instagram-worthy spots, we’ve got you covered.

-London is known as the thriving vegan epicentre of the UK and was even named the most vegan-friendly city in the world for two years running – knocking Berlin off the top spot.
+London is known as the thriving vegan epicentre of the UK and was even named the most vegan-friendly city in the world for two years running.

 Buckle up, and get ready for a culinary trip around the world, right here in London.